nix-community/nixvim/docs/mdbook/index.md

-# NixVim - A Neovim configuration system for nix
+# Nixvim - A Neovim configuration system for nix

 ## Other versions of these docs